hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 Jamaica as well as the rest of the world encountered DST smelling of chemical reaction and psychological impasse that disturb our emotional pattern and senses.
 The Caribbean region is a part of a global village and the spirit of scenting and smelling is a worldwide issue.
-In this paper, I will embark upon some practical application aspect of DST which will deal with digital communication scenting, marketing  and our well-being.
+In this paper, I will embark upon some practical application aspects of DST which will deal with digital communication scenting, marketing  and our well-being.
 This discussion will also highlight few issues that will affect Jamaica in relation to this scenting of Digital Technologies and the converging of other technological tools.
-The use of the Internet, IoT, IoS and E-Nose explain the growing issue that have an impact of our surrounding.
+The use of the Internet, IoT, IoS and E-Nose explains the growing issue that have an impact of our surrounding.
 The impact of all other technologies is a part of the process of the functionality of Digital Scent Technologies.

+ORIGIN OF DIGITAL SCENT TECHNOLOGY

+The common ingredient found in perfume ethanol, alcohol, some chloride substances was explained in a article by Dexter Smith and Joel Belleson.
+In 1999, digiScent developed a computer peripheral device, iSmell, which was designed to emit a smell when a user visited a web site or opened an email.
+The device contain a cartridge with 128 "primary odors"', which could be mixed to replicate nature and man made odors.

 DIGITAL SCENT TECHNOLOGY ESCOSYSTEM IMPACT